dqops/dqo/docs/checks/column/accepted_values/index.md

 ### [text valid country code percent](./text-valid-country-code-percent.md)
-A column-level check that ensures that the percentage of text values that are valid country codes in the monitored column does not fall below set thresholds.
+This check measures the percentage of text values that are valid two-letter country codes.
+ It raises a data quality issue when the percentage of valid country codes (excluding null values) falls below a minimum accepted rate.

 | Data quality check name | Check type | Description | Standard |